-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two options when discussing common real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to get an appraisal of the common real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two alternatives regarding the house - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the residence.

-Contact us Piscitelli Appraisal Service can assist if you need an appraisal dealing with a divorce or other allocation of assets.
+Contact us Piscitelli Appraisal Service is at your service if you need an appraisal for the purposes of a divorce or other allocation of assets.

-CA attorneys as well as accountants rely on our opinions when determining what the real property is worth for estates, divorces, or other disputes where it is crucial.
-We have a great deal of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in and accountants depend on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes where it is material.
+We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal documents for courts or various agencies that meet or exceed their requirements.

-For legal professionals handling a divorce, your case's evidence frequently needs an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date may not be the same as the date you ordered the appraisal.
-We are familiar with the methods and what is elementary to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
-We handle lots of divorce appraisals (unfortunately) and we understand that they require prudence with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.
+As an attorney working with a divorce, your case's research typically needs an appraisal to establish fair market value for the residential real estate involved.
+Often the divorce date differs from the date you requested the appraisal.
+We are familiar with the techniques and what it entails to do a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of divorce.
+For each divorce appraisal we handle we understand that they require prudence with total professionalism.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, resulting in the utmost discretion.